Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Variables.md

 ***

-# Camera/Screen Variables
-- `cameraX` - The current x position of camera, Shortcut to `getProperty('camFollowPos.s')`.
-- `cameraY` - The current y position of camera, Shortcut to `getProperty('camFollowPos.y')`.
-- `screenWidth` - The current width of the window, Shortcut to `getPropertyFromClass('FlxG', width)`.
-- `screenHeight` - The current height of the window, Shortcut to `getPropertyFromClass('FlxG', heigth)`.

-***

-# Character Variables
-- `boyfriendName` - The name of the boyfriend character, Shortcut to `getProperty('SONG.player1')`.
-- `dadName` - The name of the dad character, Shortcut to `getProperty('SONG.player2')`.
-- `gfName` - The name of the girlfriend character, Shortcut to `getProperty('SONG.gfVersion')`.

-***

-# Strum Receptor/Character Variables
-- `defaultPlayerStrumX0` - Players default left arrow X.
-- `defaultPlayerStrumY0` - Players default left arrow Y.
-- `defaultPlayerStrumX1` - Players default down arrow X.
-- `defaultPlayerStrumY1` - Players default down arrow Y.
-- `defaultPlayerStrumX2` - Players default up arrow X.
-- `defaultPlayerStrumY2` - Players default up arrow Y.
-- `defaultPlayerStrumX3` - Players default right arrow X.
-- `defaultPlayerStrumY3` - Players default right arrow Y.
-- `defaultOpponentStrumX0` - Opponents default left arrow X.
-- `defaultOpponentStrumY0` - Opponents default left arrow Y.
-- `defaultOpponentStrumX1` - Opponents default down arrow X.
-- `defaultOpponentStrumY1` - Opponents default down arrow Y.
-- `defaultOpponentStrumX2` - Opponents default up arrow X.
-- `defaultOpponentStrumY2` - Opponents default up arrow Y.
-- `defaultOpponentStrumX3` - Opponents default right arrow X.
-- `defaultOpponentStrumY3` - Opponents default right arrow Y.

-***

-- `defaultBoyfriendX` - Players default X position, defined by the stages `json` file.
-- `defaultBoyfriendY` - Players default Y position, defined by the stages `json` file.
-- `defaultOpponentX` - Opponents default X position, defined by the stages `json` file.
-- `defaultOpponentY` - Opponents default Y position, defined by the stages `json` file.
-- `defaultGirlfriendX` - Girlfriends default X position, defined by the stages `json` file.
-- `defaultGirlfriendY` - Girlfriends default Y position, defined by the stages `json` file.

-***

 # Preferences Variables
-- `downscroll` - Checks if the player notes are in downscroll.
+- `downscroll` - Checks if downscoll is enabled.
-- `middlescroll` - Checks if the player notes are in centerfield.
+- `middlescroll` - Checks if middlescrrol is enabled.
 - `opponentStrums` - Checks the opponents strums visibility.
 - `framerate` - Checks the current framerate on the game.
 - `ghostTapping` - Checks if ghost tapping is enabled.
-- `hideHud` - Checks if the accuracy bar, icons, and health bar is hidden.
+- `hideHud` - Checks if the accuracy bar, icons, and health bar are hidden.
 - `hideTime` - Checks if the time bar is hidden.
 - `timeBarType` - Checks the time bar displayed.
 - `cameraZoomOnBeat` - Checks the camera zoom on beat.
-- `flashingLights` - Checks if the song has flashing lights. _(Recommended to disable it, if you have one!)_
+- `flashingLights` - Checks if the song has flashing lights. _(Recommended to disable it, if you have epilepsy!)_
 - `lowQuality` - Checks if the song is low quality. _(Recommended to enable it, if you have a potato computer)_
 - `noteOffset` - Checks the note offset in milliseconds, Goes from `0` to `500`.
 - `noResetButton` - Checks if the reset button is activated.